-- 1) Place whole 18" x 24" sheet of Flower Seed paper on a clean, hard, flat surface, with the 24" length closest to you (see graphic below). - 2) Fold the sheet in half and crease the edge firmly.
-Be careful to not dent or gouge paper. - 3) Open up sheet and gently tear along the creased edge, making sure the tearing pressure is directed to only one point.
+- 3) To start tearing panels, fold the sheet along the longest score mark and crease firmly with bone folder.
+Be careful to not dent or gouge paper. - 4) Open up sheet and gently tear along the creased edge, making sure the tearing pressure is directed to only one point.
 Hold one folded side flat on the table, with the other side raised in the air.
 Control the direction of the tear by pulling gently toward yourself.

 Tip: Construct one of your invitations completely when you have the first panel torn.
-You can double-check envelope fit, and the final invitation before ALL your paper is torn.
+You can double-check envelope fit, and final invitation before ALL your paper is torn.